lareira-digital/octodon/README.md

 # Why?

 It may look like octodon is trying to fix a non-existent problem, but it's not like that.
-Imagine that you work for two companies, or you have one laptop that you use for both your personal work and the company where you're in.
+Imagine that you work for two companies or you have one laptop that you use for both your personal work and the company where you're in.

-Now, unfortunately both situation require to use a GitHub account and you have in your configuration specific instructions as to the user, port etc. to use for your github account, but also for the company and both cannot coexist in the configuration file.
+Now, unfortunately both situations require to use a GitHub account and you have in your configuration specific instructions as to the user, port etc. to use for your github account, but also for the company and both cannot coexist in the configuration file.
 This program fixes that situation.